josiest/songwriting/songs/Runaway/lyrics.md

 And it could take all day
 Yeah, it could take up all of the night
 But I won't continue to stay
-In the same place all of my life
+In this lie of a life ~anymore
 That's right